 MAKE IT LOOK LIKE THERE’S SOMEONE AT HOME

-If a friend or neighbor is not available, you can use a service such as Alfred to take care of these tasks.
+If a friend or neighbour is not available, you can use a service such as Alfred to take care of these tasks.

 CONSIDER FINDING A HOUSE SITTER TO CARE FOR YOUR HOME AND PETS

 When you’re away from home it can be comforting to know that there’s someone there, looking after the day-to-day tasks that you’d usually keep on top of yourself.
 You may even be thinking about retiring abroad and want to split your time between two locations.

 If you have a pet and plan to be away often, a house sitter can save you the cost of kennelling your animals, and reduce any anxiety or stress felt by your pets during your absence.